netham45/screamrouter/readme.md

 * Configure Scream to use UDP unicast, point it at ScreamRouter on a port between 16401 and 16411.
 The configuration for setting Unicast is in the Scream repo readme.md.
 * Install requirements.txt through either pip or your package manager of choice
 * Command line ffmpeg
+* ScreamRouter is Linux only.
+It should run in WSL2.
+Windows compatibility may be reviewed in the future.

 # Note on installing Scream